revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/ExceptionHandling.md

  We can handle exceptions using

- 1. try, catch, finally block
+ 1. try, catch, and finally block
  2. throw, throws

 </blockquote>